Itchycoo Park: Song profile

 "Itchycoo Park" was released by Small Faces in August 1967.
 Together with "Lazy Sunday", "Tin Soldier" and "All or Nothing", the song is one of the band's biggest hits and has become a classic of its time.

 The song reached number 16 in the US Billboard Hot 100 chart in 1968, during a chart run of 16 weeks.
 In Canada, the song reached number 1.

 Long running British music magazine NME cites a readers poll voting "Itchycoo Park" number 62 out of the top 100 singles of all time.

 "Itchycoo Park" climbed the charts again when it was re-released on 13 December 1975.

-The song was one of the first pop singles to use flanging, an effect that can be heard on the drums in the bridge section after each chorus.
+The song was one of the first pop singles to use flanging, an effect that can be heard in the bridge section after each chorus.
 Most sources credit the use of the effect to Olympic Studios engineer George Chkiantz who showed it to Small Faces' regular engineer Glyn Johns; he in turn demonstrated it to the group, who were always on the lookout for innovative production sounds, and they readily agreed to its use on the single.

 Although many devices were soon created that could produce the same effect by purely electronic means, the effect as used on "Itchycoo Park" was at that time an electro-mechanical studio process.
 Two synchronised tape copies of a finished recording were played simultaneously into a third master recorder, and by manually retarding the rotation of one of the two tape reels by pressing on the flanges, a skilled engineer could subtly manipulate the phase difference between the two sources, creating the lush 'swooshing' phase effect that sweeps up and down the frequency range.
 The original single version was mixed and mastered in mono, and the phasing effect is more pronounced in the mono mix than in the later stereo mix.